sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 ## What's wrong with TCP?
 ### Multiple streams: One Connection
-There are issues with multiplexing multiple streams onto one TLS-backed connection.
+There are issues with multiplexing multiple streams onto one TCP-backed connection.
 This is because of TCP's ordering guarantee.
 It doesn't know about the higher-level protocol's streams so data delivery can be blocked simply because TCP is waiting on packets belonging to an irrelevant stream.
 This is the so-called [head-of-line blocking](https://http3-explained.haxx.se/en/why-quic/why-tcphol) problem that still exists with HTTP/2 because it is built on top of TCP.
 Why is this important for the web?
 Because new HTTP/2 connections are fairly expensive and require multiple round-trips to negotiate.
 You need a round trip for TCP and two round trips for TLS.

 ### It isn't good in dynamic network environments
 As mentioned in the last section, TCP connections are slow to set up because of the number of round trips required.
 In environments that change often, causing your web clients to switch networks (and client IP addresses), the clients will have to re-establish an entirely new connection each time you switch networks.
 Think about the large pause that happens when you switch wifi networks while using video chat.
 That's exactly this issue.
 TCP was not designed to handle this situation without that pause.
 In the following section, I'm going to tell you how QUIC (and HTTP/3) handles this situation in a much more reliable and smooth way.
 This is extremely relevant today in a world where mobile phones can choose to swap between multiple wifi and mobile networks.

 ### Why can’t I use wi-fi and mobile at the same time?
-This is actually possible with TCP, using a feature called [multipath TCP](https://www.multipath-tcp.org/), but rollout has been slow and difficult for TCP.
+This *is* actually possible with TCP, using a feature called [multipath TCP](https://www.multipath-tcp.org/), but the rollout has been slow and difficult for TCP.

 ## Enter: QUIC and HTTP/3
 ### Faster Connections